pgdurand/BeeDeeM/docker/README.md

 2. Then I can install a bank as follows:

          docker run --name beedeem_machine -i -t --rm \
-                    -v /Users/pdurand/tmp/beedeem/biobase:/biobase \
+                    -v /Users/pgdurand/biobanks:/beedeem-db \
-                    -v /Users/pdurand/tmp/beedeem/log:/var/beedeem \
+                    -v /Users/pgdurand/biobanks/log:/beedeem-wk \
                     beedeem_machine \
-                    -c install swiss
+                    install.sh -desc PDB_proteins

-In that case, BeeDeeM installs bank within directory '/biobase', which actually targets '/Users/pdurand/tmp/beedeem/biobase' through the Docker container.
-In a similar way, BeeDeeM creates a log file within '/var/beedeem', which is actually '/Users/pdurand/tmp/beedeem/log'.
+In that case, BeeDeeM installs bank within directory '/beedeem-db', which actually targets '/Users/pgdurand/biobanks' through the Docker container.
+In a similar way, BeeDeeM creates a log file within '/beedeem-wk', which is actually '/Users/pgdurand/biobanks/log'.

-## Test the container

-Try a "docker run" using "-c install swiss":

-        docker run --name beedeem_machine -i -t --rm \
-        -v /Users/pdurand/tmp/beedeem/biobase:/biobase \
-        -v /Users/pdurand/tmp/beedeem/log:/var/beedeem \
-        beedeem_machine -c install swiss

-*Important notice:* in the above command, adapt values of '-v' directives to target **YOUR** local directories.

-After having installed that bank, you can try to query the bank as follows:

-        docker run --name beedeem_machine -i -t --rm \
-        -v /Users/pdurand/tmp/beedeem/biobase:/biobase \
-        -v /Users/pdurand/tmp/beedeem/log:/var/beedeem \
-        beedeem_machine -c query protein 1433S_HUMAN txt

-*Important notice:* in the above command, dapt values of '-v' directives to target **YOUR** local directories.

 ## Additional notes

 ### Root access inside the container

-First of all, comment out "ENTRYPOINT" at the end of the Dockerfile, then run a "docker build".

-Now, you'll be able to enter into the container, as follows:
+You'll be able to enter into the container, as follows:

      - if running: docker exec -it beedeem_machine bash